-Jonathan Farina is Associate Professor of English Literature and founding director of the Center for Literature and the Public Sphere, an initiative through which the Department of English fosters interdisciplinary scholarship and engagement with pressing public issues.
+Jonathan Farina is Associate Professor of English Literature and founding director of the Center for Humanities and the Public Sphere, an initiative through which the Department of English fosters interdisciplinary scholarship and engagement with pressing public issues.
 He teaches courses on nineteenth-century British literature, the novel, and critical theory, as well as the Honors Colloquium on the Early Modern World.

 - Ph.D., New York University

 - M.A., New York University